nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 Prior to iOS 9, URI schemes with URI paths (e.g., `myapp://path/to/content`) were the standard approach to deep linking.
 Branch supports URI paths using the **$deeplink_path**, **$ios_deeplink_path**, and **$android_deeplink_path** [link properties]({{base.url}}/getting-started/configuring-links/guide/#link-behavior-customization).
 When the Branch SDK receives a link with one of these parameters set (and assuming the platform is correct), it will automatically load that URI path.

 Note, however, that Universal Links and Spotlight do not use URI schemes for deep link routing.
-If you populate **$deeplink_path** or **$ios_deeplink_path** with a URI path on iOS 9+, you will additionally need to introduce custom logic to ensure that your links work as expected in all situations.
+If you populate **$deeplink_path** or **$ios_deeplink_path** with a URI path on iOS 9+, you will also need to introduce custom logic to ensure that your links work as expected in all situations.

 To do this, add a `self.ignoreDeeplinkPath` conditional flag in `application:didFinishLaunchingWithOptions:launchOptions:` and handle these link separately.